zakird/wkhtmltopdf_binary_gem/README.md

 ## Compression

-Binaries should be compressed with `bzip2 -9` after extracting.
+Binaries should be compressed with `gzip --best` after extracting.
 The matching binary will be extracted on first execution of `bin/wkhtmltopdf`.

 ## Testing with Docker